mmelendez2/Surfs_Up/README.md

 ## Results

 ### June
 By pulling weather data for the months of June and December, we were able to create a DataFrame from the list of temperatures for both months.
-For June, we captured **1700** unique dates within the month of June alone and discovered the average temperature is **74.95° F**.
-The maxiumum temperature is **85.00° F** and the minimum is **64.00° F** in Oahu:
+For June, we captured the following in Oahu:

+- Unique Dates/Temps - **1700**
+- Average Temperature - **74.95° F**
+- Maxiumum temperature - **85.00° F**
+- Miinimum Temperature - **64.00° F**

 **List of Temperatures for June in Oahu**